-Polsinelli has been a sponsoring law firm of the Pro Bono Institute since 2010.
-The firm is also very active in each of its office’s bar and civic communities, including urban renewal programs and entrepreneur start-ups in low income neighborhoods, further exemplifying our pledge to members in our communities.
+We have been a proud sponsor of the Pro Bono Institute since 2010.
+We are also very active in each of our office’s bar and civic communities, including urban renewal programs and entrepreneur start-ups in low income neighborhoods, further exemplifying our pledge to members in our communities.